xXAbood/enetproxy/README.md

 * send set state to change gravity, speed, other things

 ## Changelog
+# 1.4
+* Add /proxy - shows proxy commands
+* Add /tp player - teleports to a player in the world
+* Add /ghost - toggles ghost state (you wont move for others when its enabled)
+* Major refactor of the whole code
+* Add world/player classes, and some helpers for easier adding of new features

 # 1.3
 * Fix crashes
 * Add /uid name - resolves name to uid (only works for online non-mod players)